TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 5.4.2 Contrast

-The contrast is a measure of a display system, defined as the ratio of white to black that the system is capable of producing.
-The higher value the contrast is, the more delicate color you can get.
+Contrast is a measure of a display system, defined as the ratio of white to black that the system is capable of producing.
+The higher the contrast value, the more delicate colors you can get.

 5.4.3 Saturation

 The saturation of a color is determined by a combination of light intensity and how much it is distributed across the spectrum of different wavelengths.
-The higher value the saturation is, the more colorful the image will be.
+The higher the saturation value, the more colorful the image will be.

 5.4.4 Hue

-Hue is one of the three main attributes of perceived color, which is affected by different wavelength of color.
-With higher value of hue, color will be much more vivid.
+Hue is one of the three main attributes of perceived color, which is affected by different wavelengths of color.
+With a higher hue value, colors will be much more vivid.

 5.4.5 Default

-After the adjustment of all settings, you can still click Default to make the setting back to the factory default settings.
+After adjusting all settings, you can still click Default to reset the settings to the factory default.

 6.1 System